 Our business will substantially depend on the successful clinical development, regulatory approval and commercialization of the XCART platform technology.
 It will require substantial clinical development and regulatory approval efforts before we are permitted to commence its commercialization, if ever.
 We have, and plan to continue to, pursue our clinical development strategy through academic and strategic collaborations.
-For example, in 2020, we entered into the Scripps Agreement and the MSA with Pharmsynthez to advance the development of the XCART technology.
-If we have difficulty maintaining these collaborations, or obtaining, or are unable to obtain, and maintaining additional academic collaborations as planned, we may need to delay, limit or terminate any ongoing or planned clinical development, which would have an adverse effect on our business.
+If we have difficulty maintaining, obtaining, or are unable to obtain these collaborations and additional academic collaborations as planned, we may need to delay, limit or terminate any ongoing or planned clinical development, which would have an adverse effect on our business.
 The clinical trials and manufacturing and marketing of XCART and any other product candidates will be subject to extensive and rigorous review and regulation by numerous government authorities in the United States, the European Union and other jurisdictions where we intend to test and, if approved, market our product candidates.
-Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through preclinical testing and clinical trials that the product candidate is safe and effective for use in each target indication, and potentially in specific patient populations.
-This process can take many years and may include post-marketing studies and surveillance, which would require the expenditure of substantial resources beyond the proceeds we have currently raised.
-Of the large number of drugs in development for approval in the United States and the European Union, only a small percentage successfully complete the FDA or EMA regulatory approval processes, as applicable, and are commercialized.
-Accordingly, even if we are able to obtain the requisite financing or identify an academic collaboration partner to continue to fund
+Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through preclinical testing and clinical trials that the product candidate is safe and effective for use in each target indication and potentially in specific patient populations.
+This process can take many years and may include post-marketing in development for approval in the United States and the European Union, only a small percentage successfully complete the FDA or EMA regulatory-approval processes, as applicable, and are commercialized.
+Accordingly, even if we are able to obtain the requisite financing or identify an academic collaboration partner to continue to fund our research, development and clinical programs, we cannot assure you that XCART or any of our other product candidates will be successfully developed or commercialized.